Do you want to make a great impression with your essay on leadership skills? Of course you do!

 When staring at a blank page or screen, getting those first words down can be a very difficult task.
 Guess what?
 Once you have your outline in place, the page isn’t blank anymore!

-Top tip: if you can’t think what to write, start by writing out one of your points in as much detail as you can.
+If you can’t think what to write, start by writing out one of your points in as much detail as you can.
 Before you know it, you will have started writing and then it’s a matter of editing it later.

 As you are writing, try to be clear and concise.
 There’s no point in including words purely to meet your word limit.
 This will bore your reader, and they will lose interest.